 5. Refinance into a larger proprietary or jumbo reverse mortgage plan.

 If your home value has increased considerably since you closed your original loan, you can sometimes refinance to obtain more money.
-Small increases will not typically bring a large enough net gain to borrowers to make a refinance worthwhile or viable, as we will discuss later in refinance qualifications.
+However, small increases do not typically bring a large enough net gain to borrowers to make a refinance worthwhile or viable, as we will discuss later in refinance qualifications.

 Homeowners with homes with values higher than the HUD limit when their loans were closed are most likely to benefit from a refinance at the new higher limits, but not always.